serverless-ca/terraform-aws-ca/docs/client-certificates.md

 * change the value of Terraform variable `cert_info_files` to  `["tls", "revoked", "revoked-root-ca"]`
 * apply Terraform

+**Subscribe to SNS Topic**

+* Using the AWS console, SNS, subscribe to the CA Notifications SNS Topic using your email address
+* Confirm the susbscription

 **Adding CSR File to CA repository**

 * In the example below replace `dev` with your environment name